This post may contain affiliate links. Read the full disclosure here.

 Plants like ferns will thrive in your bathroom if provided with adequate light.

-However, bathrooms can be cold, due to the lack of cosy furniture and the frequency of open windows, so if you live in a temperate climate (like the UK) and don’t want a massive heating bill, you may want to invest in fake plants for the winter months.
+However, bathrooms can be cold, due to the lack of cosy furnishings and the frequency of open windows, so if you live in a temperate climate (like the UK) and don’t want a massive heating bill, you may want to invest in fake plants for the winter months.

 I wouldn’t recommend keeping any plants in the bathroom over winter if the temperature regularly drops below 10°c/50°f.